kpj/kpj.github.io/source/misc/InterceptingHTTPTraffic.md

 While it is possible to apply this technique to apps running on an actual phone, using an emulator makes it less likely to permanently mess up something important.

 Run `avdmanager` to open the device manager and create a new virtual device.
 The device definition (e.g. Pixel 2 vs Pixel 3) does not matter much.
 However, when selecting the system image, make sure to switch to the `x86 Images` tab and select a `Google APIs` target (and *not* `Google Play`).
 This is necessary to install SSL certificates to the system partition.
-Make sure to choose Android 9.0, i.e. APIs version 28.
+Make sure to choose Android 9.0, i.e. API level 28.

 After finishing this process, your newly created virtual device should appear:
 ```bash